LGBTQ+ Awareness Conversation Starters

 If you’re interested in raising children who are sensitive to the needs of the LGBTQ community, this blog post is for you!

 An ally is someone who advocates for their friends, family members, and the community.
+To increase your family's LGBTQ awareness, here are some simple tips:

 Ask them!
 As a parent, I have instilled in my children the values I hold dear.
 But how do we know our words are sinking in?
 We have regular conversations.
 There's always room to ask questions.
 We clarify things they don’t understand or have heard from another source (I’m looking at you, YOUtube).